Computer Sciences Corporation: History

+By 2000, CSC had $9.4 billion in revenue and almost 60,000 employees across some 600 sites worldwide.

 In 2000, CSC founded a joint-venture called Innovative Banking Solutions AG in Wiesbaden, Germany, to market their newly developed SAP solution for mortgage companies.

 Since its beginnings in 1959, company headquarters had been in California.
 On March 29, 2008, the corporate headquarters of the company were relocated from El Segundo, California, to Falls Church, Virginia.

 CSC had been a Fortune 500 Company since 1995, coming in at 162 in the 2012 rankings.

+By 2008, CSC had revenues of over $15 billion and 92,000 staff around the globe.

+In 2009, CSC ranked as the fourth-largest IT services provider in the world, and the largest that was not also a computer manufacturer.